Costs and Benefits

 - Students receive academy training and POST certification as part of their degree program, saving time, and possibly money, after graduation.

-- Graduates earn a Class A certification, which allows them to work anywhere in Missouri, with reciprocity in all other states (although, some departments require completion of their in-house academies regardless of prior training or experience).
+- Graduates earn a Class A certification, which allows them to work anywhere in Missouri (although, some departments require completion of their in-house academies regardless of prior training or experience).

 - Students are eligible to be hired immediately upon graduation from the Academy.